 What does a ragdoll cat look like: Ragdolls are a pointed breed with a lighter body colour and darker points (legs, tail, face and ears).
 They have four patterns which can come in 6 colours, each equally stunning with colours visible by 8-12 weeks.
 The beautiful patterns fully emerge at 2 years old.
 Colours include Chocolate, Blue, Lilac, Seal and Mink.

 History Of The Ragdoll Cat

 The origins of the Ragdoll trace back to the 1960s in California.
-A long haired stray cat called Josephine produced kittens with a loving, docile personality that relaxed fully when picked up.
+A long haired stray cat called Josephine produced kittens with a loving, docile personality that relaxed fully when picked up (hence named a Ragdoll).
 Charmed by the unique personality traits, a local Persian cat breeder, Ann Baker, set out to create the Ragdoll, selectively breeding her existing cats with Josephine’s kittens.

 Ann trademarked the name “Ragdoll” and set up the International Cat Association (IRCA) with strict rules in place that prevented anyone from registering a Ragdoll that hadn’t been registered via the IRCA until 2005 when the trademark ran out.

 Ragdoll Cat Temperament & Personality